spryker/spryker-docs/docs/marketplace/dev/front-end/table-design/table-features/table-feature-editable.md

 ---
 title: Table Feature Editable
-description: This article provides details about the Table Feature Editable component in the Components Library.
+description: This document provides details about the Table Feature Editable component in the Components Library.
 template: concept-topic-template
 ---

-This article provides details about the Table Feature Editable component in the Components Library.
+This document explains the Table Feature Editable component in the Components Library.

 ## Overview

 Table Feature Editable is a feature of the Table Component that allows editing/adding rows to the table.

-You can see below the base configuration for the Editable feature, which includes the following options:
+Check out an example usage of the Table Feature Editable in the `@spryker/table` config.

+Component configuration:

 - `columns` - an array with the config for every editable column.
 - `create` - an object with the config for the added rows.